Starlight Racing's Algorithms, winner of the Grade 3 Holy Bull in his most recent start January 29, has been retired.

 Undefeated in three starts including his five-length win in the Holy Bull at Gulfstream Park, which earned the colt an impressive 105 BRIS Speed Rating, the son of Bernardini was considered an early favorite for this year's classics before he fractured a splint bone in his front right leg.
 The colt was scratched from the Grade 2 Fountain of Youth Stakes the morning of the race February 26 and underwent surgery at Ocala (Florida) Equine Hospital in late February.

-Following a seven-month rehab and the green light from veterinarians, the colt returned to Belmont Park Sept.
-11. The decision to retire him came after it was discovered the previous injury had been aggravated during routine training, according to a release from Starlight Racing.
+After receiving the green light from veterinarians after a seven month rehab the colt returned to Belmont Park September 11.
+The decision to retire him came after it was discovered the previous injury had been aggravated during routine training.

-"We were optimistic about his future and return to the track," Pletcher said in a statement.
-"He was one of the best 3-year-olds I have worked with.
+"We were optimistic about his future and return to the track," trainer Todd Pletcher said.
+"He was one of the best three-year-olds I have worked with.
 We had such great expectations of him last winter.
 It's a disappointment but he should have a great career ahead of him as a stallion."

-"It's very disappointing," said Starlight Racing's managing partner Jack Wolf.
+"It's very disappointing," Starlight Racing's managing partner Jack Wolf said.
 "Unfortunately, it's part of the game.
 He's a wonderful colt and being a son of Bernardini he should move on to a promising stud career.
-Due to his top and bottom side and his physical attributes we've received a significant level of interest but no decision has been made yet as to where he will stand."
+Due to his top and bottom side, and his physical attributes we've received a significant level of interest but no decision has been made yet as to where he will stand."